nllahat/HDS/README.md

 ## Description
 ### Settings
 The settings.js file contains a list of services to monitor.
-Each service in the list is represented by and object that contains the service name, uri, responseType (xml / json), statusPath (the object path to the property that represents the overall status) and okWord (the term that symbol if status is OK).
+Each service in the list is represented by an object that contains the service name, uri, responseType (xml / json), statusPath (the object path to the property that represents the overall status) and okWord (the term that symbol if status is OK).

 ### .env